-In 2017, he appears in two films.
-He works with Sam Rockwell, Abbie Cornish, Woody Harrelson, Frances McDormand and John Hawkes in the crime drama Three Billboards Outside Ebbing, Missouri, as well as Greta Gerwig's comedy Ladybird with Saoirse Ronan.
+In 2017, he appeared in two films.
+He worked with Sam Rockwell, Abbie Cornish, Woody Harrelson, Frances McDormand and John Hawkes in the crime drama Three Billboards Outside Ebbing, Missouri, as well as appearing in Greta Gerwig's comedy Ladybird with Saoirse Ronan.
 Lucas returned to theaters in Mid90s(2018) and in the drama Boy Erased(2018), in which he played the son of Russell Crowe and Nicole Kidman.

-Lucas, who studies theater at the University of North Carolina School of the Arts, told Women's Wear Daily in January 2016 that when he's not in class, he and his three best friends are either hosting screenings of the Harry Potter films or playing music.
+Lucas, who previously studied theater at the University of North Carolina School of the Arts, told Women's Wear Daily in January 2016 that when he wasn't in class, he and his three best friends either hosted screenings of the Harry Potter films or played music.
 At the time of the interview, he was teaching himself to play the banjo.

 Photo credit: AFF/EMPICS Entertainment/Keystone Press